 The residential waste stream is a system of waste collection which services residential dwellings, including single family and multi-family dwellings, regardless of whether the service is provided by a municipal government or by private contractors.
-In the Recycle BC Program, the residential waste system also includes streetscape containers, because streetscape is part of the Recycle BC Program funded by BC first importers and brand owners.
+In the Recycle BC Program, the residential waste system also includes streetscape containers, because streetscape is part of the Recycle BC Program funded by BC brand owners and first importers.
 Please note that deductions based on where the item is managed within the residential waste system i.e., recycling, garbage or organic stream, are not permitted.

 Designated packaging and paper products that are disposed of outside the residential waste stream may be deducted from the annual report, as long as the deduction is supported by adequate validation data and a completed Deduction Declaration Form.
 In addition to completing the Deduction Declaration Form, stewards must describe their methodology for calculating their deduction in the methodology section of the annual report.

-An Excel Deduction Declaration Form is available on the WeRecycle portal for stewards to provide information on the types of deductions taken.
+If permissible pursuant to the Programs' Exclusion and Deduction Policy, deductions are optional at the election of the steward.
+In order to claim a deduction, the steward must fully complete an Excel Deduction Declaration Form which is available on the WeRecycle Portal.
 The form lists examples of acceptable supporting documentation for any deductions, including stock keeping unit (SKU)-level data or relevant third-party studies and their application to the SKU level data.
-Validation data must be submitted alongside the Deduction Declaration Form to support the review process and confirm the legitimacy of the underlying deduction.
+Validation data must be submitted at the same time as the Deduction Declaration Form to support the review process and confirm the eligibility of the underlying deduction.